5 Reasons Not to Tap Into Home Equity

 2. You Want to Go on Vacation or Pay a Large Optional Expense

-As a general rule, the best-case scenario for taking on debt is if it can help you grow your wealth or otherwise improve your financial position.
-For example, a mortgage can help you buy a home that may appreciate in value over time, and a student loan can help you get an education that improves your long-term earning potential.
+Taking on debt for discretionary spending isn't ideal.
+The best-case scenario for borrowing money is when it helps you grow your wealth or improve your overall financial position.
+For example, a mortgage can help you buy a home that may appreciate in value over time.

-As such, borrowing money for a significant expense like a dream vacation or wedding may not be the best strategy.
-While these expenses may be important, they don't improve your financial health.
-Think carefully before borrowing money to cover optional expenses.
+So, think carefully before borrowing money to cover optional expenses.
 These experiences are short-lived, but the debt you incur can last for years or even decades.
-The money you spend on loan payments might be better spent elsewhere, such as for your retirement or building an emergency fund.
+And, the money you spend on loan payments might be better spent elsewhere, such as for your retirement or building an emergency fund.

 3. You Want Use Home Equity to Pay College Tuition

-Bear in mind, failing to make payments on a home equity loan or line of credit exposes you to the risk of foreclosure.
+Beyond differences in cost, it's also essential to bear in mind that failing to make payments on a home equity loan or line of credit exposes you to the risk of foreclosure.
 Given the risks, tapping your home equity to pay for school may not make sense.

 4. You Want Use Home Equity to Invest

-Similarly, using your home equity to invest in the stock market isn't a surefire strategy.
+Similarly, using your home equity to invest in the stock market is a risky endeavor.
 Even for experienced investors, the stock market can be highly unpredictable.
 If your investments take a hit, you could lose the home equity you've invested and still be saddled with the debt.

 5. You Plan to Buy a Car With Home Equity Proceeds

-In recent years, home equity loans and HELOCs offered much lower interest rates than car loans.
-But according to the most recent Federal Reserve data, the average interest rate on a five-year auto loan is 7.48%, which is very similar to interest rates on home equity loans and HELOCs.
+Home equity loans and HELOCs once offered much lower interest rates than car loans.
+But according to the most recent data from Experian's State of the Automotive Finance Market report, the average interest rate on a new car loan is 6.73%, which is similar to or even lower than interest rates on some home equity loans and HELOCs.

 However, the repayment term length makes a significant difference to your bottom line.
 Auto loans are usually paid off within five or six years, while home equity loans can take up to 30 years to pay off.
 That means you could pay much more in total interest over the life of the loan, even though the interest rates may seem similar at first glance.